matthew30903/TechTeaWeb/content/articles/2024/2024-2-2-january_review/index.md

 This is an amazing channel that I discovered in January.
 Bobby Fingers made dioramas of several interesting situations like Mel Gibson's drunken arrest.
 He also made a photo realistic row boat in the shape of Jeff Bezos's head.

 There is some real art and creativity in this channel.
 The attention to detail is great.
-His humor is a bit on the strange side, but what art is not?

 ### [From Trash to Treasure: Recycle Cutlery into 3D Filament!](https://www.youtube.com/watch?v=nQ0UyWKafAw) by CNC Kitchen